-Don’t leave your future to chance.
-Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
-Our experienced criminal defense attorneys in Glendale, MO are committed to defending your rights, protecting your freedom, and safeguarding your future.
+If you’re facing a drug crime, call Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, confidential consultation with an expert criminal defense attorney in Glendale, MO.
+Our team of skilled drug crimes lawyers is dedicated to fighting aggressively to protect your rights, your freedom, and your reputation

-Facing Charges from Drug Crimes in Glendale, MO?
+Charged With a Drug Crime in Glendale, MO?
 You Need Experience on Your Side

-The Combs Waterkotte legal team boasts more than 40 years of combined experience and has successfully handled over 10,000 cases throughout Missouri and the Glendale area, including:
+The Combs Waterkotte legal team has more than 40 years of experience and has successfully handled over 10,000 cases in the following fields and more throughout Missouri and the Glendale, MO area:

 Drug Crimes Lawyer in Glendale, MO: How is the Severity Determined?